pzemtsov/pzemtsov.github.io/_posts/2014-05-02-demultiplexing-of-e1-converting-to-C.md

 {% endhighlight %}

 I assume imaginary version of **C++** where percentage mark indicates code that runs at compile time.
 As you can see, the code looks very close to `Dst_First_1`.
-Unfortunately, such version does not exist, and we have to write ugly macro definitions.
+Unfortunately, such a version does not exist, and we have to write ugly macro definitions.
 What a pity.

 More macro magic: parameter concatenation